FLL and HWO Background

 The FLL Airport Improvements and Renovations Program (FLLAIR) will modernize the terminals, add gates for international and domestic destinations, and keep delays to a minimum through a new runway.
 FLLAIR includes these major projects.

-- The new South Runway opened in September 2014.
+- The South Runway opened in September 2014.
 It created an estimated 11,000 construction jobs with a $1.4 billion impact to the regional economy.

 - The Terminal Modernization Program will upgrade and improve Terminals 1, 2, and 3.